gsa-oes/office-of-evaluation-sciences/_projects/1709-quetiapine-prescribing.md

 ## What was the impact?

-Sending peer comparison letters to high volume prescribers of quetiapine reduced prescribing, and did so without any detectable adverse impacts.
+Sending peer comparison letters to high volume prescribers of quetiapine reduced prescribing by 11.1%, and did so without any detectable adverse impacts.